linuxgnuru/pivumeter/README.md

 In accordance with this license, we have chosen to publish Pi VU Meter under GPL version 3.0.

-Pi VU Meter is Derived from the SDL display version of the ameter ALSA level meter plugin.
+This VU meter is derived from https://github.com/pimoroni/pivumeter which is derived from the SDL display version of the ameter ALSA level meter plugin.

 ### Installing